 Philip Morris USA Inc., in Minnesota State Court in the largest certified class action in Minnesota history, which sought billions of dollars for alleged fraud and unfair business practices in connection with the marketing of “Marlboro Lights” cigarettes.
 Obtained summary judgment from the trial court dismissing all claims against Philip Morris and subsequent affirmance of the decision by the Minnesota Supreme Court.

 Wells Fargo Bank, in successfully resolving a nationwide class action arising from alleged Ponzi scheme.

 Warner Bros. and HBO, among other representations of major entertainment companies, in litigation and arbitrations involving film and television profit participation, production and distribution disputes.

-Mr. Sommer has also provided pro bono legal services in the areas of prisoner rights, immigration, and campaign finance law, including the defense of the constitutionality of the 2002 Bipartisan Campaign Reform Act at the trial stage and on appeal to the United States Supreme Court.
-In 2006, he served as a special prosecutor for the Los Angeles City Attorney's office, where he prosecuted several jury trials.
+Mr. Sommer has also provided pro bono legal services in the areas of prisoner rights, immigration and campaign finance law, including the successful defense of the constitutionality of the Bipartisan Campaign Reform Act in the U.S. Supreme Court.
+He has also served as a special prosecutor for the Los Angeles City Attorney's office, for which he has first-chaired several jury trials.

-Mr. Sommer is a member of the California and New York bars, the American Bar Association, the Los Angeles County Bar Association, and the Association of Business Trial Lawyers.
+Mr. Sommer is a member of the California and New York bars, the American Bar Association and the Los Angeles County Bar Association.
 He recently served as chairman of the board of directors of the Virginia Avenue Project, a Santa Monica-based nonprofit organization that uses the arts to help kids realize their full potential, and serves on its Advisory Board.